anh-duynguyen/UCT_Micromouse_EEE3088F/README.md

 # UCT Micromouse EEE3088F Project

 ## Description
 This project is for the development and design of Sensing and Power Modules for a micromouse in EEE3088F 2024.
+This repo is further used for the development of the UCT Micromouse in the 2nd semester Third Year Design Course, EEE3097S, EEE3098S and EEE3099S.

 ![Micromouse GIF](Documentation/Other/Formatting/g5.gif)